mattoxb/cs421-sp25-web/content/Docs/Your GitHub Repository.md

 Please note that **this is a multi-step process**!
 If you do not follow **all** the steps then nothing will happen.

-1. Access the [magic repository creator link](https://edu.cs.illinois.edu/create-gh-repo/sp25_cs421) to get started.
+1. Access the [magic repository creator link](https://edu.cs.illinois.edu/create-gh-repo/sp26_cs421) (note: as of this moment the link is not ready) to get started.
 You will see a web page with the following content.
-(The images below are for CS 110 Spring 2024, but when you follow the link it should say CS 421 Spring 2025.
+(The images below are for CS 110 Spring 2024, but when you follow the link it should say CS 421 Spring 2026.
 We don't want to have to redownload the images each semester.)

    ![[log_in_to_GitHub.png]]